 The word “reciprocity” is defined as the reciprocal exchange of goods, services, or privileges.
 In the world of medical weed, some states allow out-of-state patients the ability to possess and even purchase cannabis.
 Of course, this is only the case if you have proof of your medical registration.
 This is usually sufficient with your medical cannabis card.

 This does not mean that all states participate in reciprocity.
-When traveling across state lines it is in your best interest to know the laws that you are entering into.
+When traveling across state lines it is in your best interest to know the laws that you are entering.
 It might be best to play it safe and avoid traveling with cannabis altogether.
 For medical patients that absolutely need their medicine, staying away from states that still ban weed might be for the best.

 States that participate in reciprocity are proud to represent the freedom of choice for thousands of law-abiding Americans.
 One example was a law that got passed in 2014 in Nevada that allows for the state to recognize medical cannabis recommendations issued in other states, thereby enabling its tourist-driven economy.